Parliamentary.ai

 Overview

-This bill mandates the UK government to meet the United Nations' target of allocating 0.7% of its gross national income to Official Development Assistance (ODA) annually.
-It also establishes an independent office to oversee the efficient and effective spending of this aid.
+This bill aims to ensure the UK meets its commitment to spend 0.7% of gross national income on Official Development Assistance (ODA) each year, starting in 2014.
+It establishes an independent office to oversee and verify the efficient and effective use of ODA funds and introduces parliamentary accountability mechanisms.

 Description

-The International Development (Official Development Assistance Target) Bill legally obligates the Secretary of State to ensure the UK meets the 0.7% ODA target each year, starting in 2014.
-If the target isn't met, a statement explaining the reasons (e.g., economic or fiscal circumstances) and planned corrective actions must be presented to Parliament.
-Section 3 of the 2006 International Development (Reporting and Transparency) Act, regarding future target projections, is repealed.
-Crucially, the bill creates an Independent International Development Office (IIDO).
+The bill mandates the Secretary of State to ensure the UK meets the 0.7% ODA target annually.
+If the target is not met, a statement explaining the reasons (including economic and fiscal circumstances) and outlining corrective steps must be presented to Parliament.
+Section 3 of the 2006 International Development (Reporting and Transparency) Act, concerning target year projections, is repealed.
+The bill creates an Independent International Development Office (IIDO) responsible for independently evaluating the effectiveness and value for money of ODA spending.
+The IIDO will develop systems for verifying efficient and effective spending, prepare annual reports to Parliament, and be overseen by the International Development Committee.
+Parliamentary accountability is solely through the statements laid before Parliament under section 2; failure to meet the target does not render any actions unlawful.

 Government Spending